the23ie/Peer-to-Peer-Energy-Trading-System-using-Microgrid-Simulation-Blockchain/README.md

 - 📊 Marketplace listings, token balances, and transaction history
 - 🌱 Environmental impact tracking such as CO₂ savings and renewable energy utilization

+- **Decentralized Trading:** Users can trade energy without the need for a central authority.
+- **Microgrid Simulation:** Simulates real-world microgrid scenarios for optimal energy distribution.
+- **Blockchain Integration:** Secure and transparent transactions through blockchain technology.
+- **User-Friendly Interface:** Simple dashboard for monitoring trading activities and energy consumption.
+- **Data Analytics:** Insights into energy usage patterns and market trends.

+Architecture
+The architecture of the system is composed of:
+1. **User Interface** - A web-based dashboard for users to interact with the system.
+2. **Backend Services** - Handles requests from the frontend and interacts with the blockchain.
+3. **Blockchain Layer** - Manages all transactions securely and maintains transparency.

 🛠️ Tech Stack
 - Frontend: React.js, JavaScript
 - Backend: Node.js, Express.js